How to Incorporate In The United States

 C-Corporation, however, will offer you a more complex but non-rigid structure, including taxation, investment, distribution of shares, and venture capital procedures.

-After you determine your company type, the next step is to choose your company name and check its availability.
-The business title you choose will stick to your corporation’s business identity in transactions with people and entities.
+Once you have determined your company type, the next step is to choose your company name and check its availability.
+The business title you choose will become part of your corporation’s identity in transactions with people and entities.

-Then, you will have to find and designate a registered agent for your prospective company relating to your formation procedure.
+You will need to find and designate a registered agent for your prospective company as part of your formation procedure.

 Do I Need a Registered Agent to incorporate in the United States?

-As a non-resident, assuming you do not have a U.S. Social Security Number (SSN), you will need an identifying number (ID).
-This ID number will be required during formation and business operations.
+As a non-resident without a U.S. Social Security Number (SSN), you will need an identifying number (ID) for formation and business operations.

-Employer Identification Number (EIN) will grant you the capacity to carry out several business and legal operations, including having a bank account in the US.
+An Employer Identification Number (EIN) will enable you to conduct various business and legal operations, including opening a bank account in the U.S.

-The next step on your incorporation journey is opening a bank account in the States as a non-resident, which may be a little tricky.
-Under the U.S. Patriot Act, banks and credit unions must follow strict guidelines verifying the identity of an account applicant who is a non-resident.
+The next step in your incorporation journey is opening a bank account in the U.S. as a non-resident, which can be challenging.
+Under the U.S. Patriot Act, banks and credit unions must strictly verify the identity of non-resident account applicants.
+Even if you start opening your bank account online, you will likely need to appear in person to complete your application.
+This requirement stems from concerns about terror-related money laundering, which led to the enactment of the U.S. Patriot Act.

-There are several entities claiming that they can open a bank account without your presence in the US – it will be in your best interest to verify this beforehand.
+Several entities claim they can open a bank account without your presence in the U.S., but it is advisable to verify these claims beforehand.

 Explore more